- Fan Zone

 - Phone: 607-777-6558

-Equally important, Dempsey’s student-athletes have a proven track record of academic accomplishment under his leadership.
+Equally important, Dempsey’s student-athletes continue to demonstrate a proven track record of academic accomplishment under his leadership.
 His Rider program received the NCAA Public Recognition Award four times in his last five years for having an APR score in the top 10 percent in the country, including three perfect scores.
 Every four-year player in his program has graduated.

-Dempsey has established the school record for wins at three different colleges and has been named Coach of the Year four times in nine years as a head coach.
+Dempsey has established the school record for wins at three different colleges (Keystone College- 29, Lackawanna College- 33, and Rider University- 23) and has been named Conference Coach of the Year four times.

 At Rider, Dempsey steered two different teams to 23-win seasons.
-His 2007-08 squad, led by current NBA player Jason Thompson, captured the MAAC regular season crown and played in the College Basketball Invitational.
-Thompson, who was recruited by Dempsey, was a lottery pick, taken 12th by the Sacramento Kings in the 2008 NBA Draft.
+His 2007-08 squad, led by current Sacramento Kings forward Jason Thompson, captured the MAAC regular season crown in 2008.
+Thompson was then taken with the 12th pick in the 2008 NBA Draft by the Sacramento Kings.

 Prior to taking the reins at Rider, Dempsey was an assistant coach with the Broncs from 2003-05.
-His recruiting for head coach Don Harnum helped lead to a regular-season MAAC title in 2005 and the foundation for the program’s pending success.
+His tenure as an assistant helped head coach Don Harnum to a regular-season MAAC title in 2005 and first ever trip for the Broncs to the MAAC Tournament Champioship game.

 After serving as an interim head coach in 2005-06, Dempsey, the third-youngest Division I head coach in the country at the time, doubled the team’s win total in his first full year as head coach in 2006-07.
 His 16-win Broncs team reached the MAAC quarterfinals and was the only team (out of eight) in New Jersey to post a winning record.